book page

 Use the Buy/View link near the cover.
 We also link to Goodreads search and the original source page.

-Themes include Data visualization, Blender scripting, Python, 3D graphics, scientific visualization, plus context from life, live, poem, oliver.
+Themes include Data visualization, Blender scripting, Python, 3D graphics, scientific visualization, plus context from life, love, three, meaning.

 more like this